jupyterhub/jupyterhub/docs/source/getting-started.md

 c.JupyterHub.api_tokens = {'token' : 'username'}
 ```

-Upon restarting the daemon, you should see a message like below in the logs:
+Upon restarting JupyterHub, you should see a message like below in the logs:

 ```
 Adding API token for <username>